1949 Carmarthenshire County Council election: Boundary changes

-Unopposed returns
+Candidates

 There were a number of unopposed returns, both in Labour held seats and in the western part of the county, which was described as still being 'traditionally Liberal in character'.

-Contested elections
+Gwynfor Evans, President of Plaid Cymru, was returned for the Llangadog ward, having been defeated by one vote in 1946.

+This was the second election held since a new ruling requiring retiring aldermen to face the electorate was introduced.
+Much attention focused on the contest in the Llangendeirne ward where Alderman James Jenkins, leader of the Independent group, faced the sitting Labour member, the Rev. R.G.
+James.
+In Llanelli, Dame Gwendoline Trubshaw, a member of the council since 1919, faced Labour opposition.
+Her fellow Independent, Daniel Roberts, retired and the decision of two Independent candidates to contest Ward One was described as 'unfortunate'.
+Three other Independent aldermen stood down.
+At Llanarthney, David Stephens, who had last contested an election in 1931, did not challenge Labour member Edgar Lewis who was returned unopposed.
+David Davies (Abergwili) and Lewis Bowen (Trelech) chose not to opposed the sitting Independents in their former wards.

+Outcome

-While there were more unopposed returns than in 1946, many wards were keenly contested.
+While there were more unopposed returns than in 1946, many wards were keenly contested and the result was a narrow Labour majority amongst the elected members.
 Electioneering reached a peak in Llanelli where an Independent association was formed to fight the elections as a united front against Labour.
 However, Labour won all but two seats in Llanelli town.
+The exceptions were Ward One, where the intervention of former councillor James Jones split the Independent vote and Ward Five, where Dame Gwendolone Trubshaw withstood a Labour challenge.

 Retiring aldermen faced the electorate for the first time since 1937.
-In Llangyndeyrn, Alderman Rev. James Jenkins, a member of the Council since 1925, was defeated by the retiring Labour councilor.
-However, Dame Gwendoline Trubshaw was one of only two Independent candidates to secure election in Llanelli.
+In Llangyndeyrn, Alderman Rev. James Jenkins, a member of the Council since 1925, was defeated by the retiring Labour councillor.
+In Carmarthen, George V. Davies, a former borough councillor, narrowly defeated 82 year-old William Jones to secure the first Labour victory in the town.

-Summary of results

-This section summarises the detailed results which are noted in the following sections.
-In some cases there is an ambiguity in the sources over the party affiliations and this is explained below where relevant.

-This table summarises the result of the elections in all wards.
-53 councillors were elected.